 NOTE: The locations array might include multiple identical elements if, for example, the analysis tool simulated the execution of a loop in the course of producing the result.

-properties property

-A threadFlow object MAY contain a property named properties whose value is a property bag (§3.7).
-This allows tools to include information about the thread flow that is not explicitly specified in the SARIF format.

 graph object

 General

 A graph object represents a directed graph, a network of nodes and directed edges that describes some aspect of the structure of the code (for example, a call graph). graph objects MAY be defined both at the run level in run.graphs (§3.11.17) and at the result level in result.graphs (§3.19.13).